 - Standard: takes about 5 minutes or less.

 Note that the recommended gas prices can change very quickly in times with lots of network activity.

 Minimum Gas Price

-As explained in this article, the transaction fee is paid to the miners directly.
-Miners can set a minimum gas price for each transaction.
-Ethermine uses a minimum gas price of 1 Gwei, whereas f2pool uses a minimum price of 32 Gwei, for example.
+As explained in our "What Is Gas?" article, the transaction fee is paid to the miners directly.
+Miners can set a minimum gas price for each transaction, which can differ per mining pool.
 You should make sure that your gas price is above the minimum gas price, to ensure that your transaction will be mined.

 You can see the minimum gas prices accepted by miners on ETH Gas Station.